ruvy03/ruvy03/README.md

 - **Student Result Analysis App (MERN stack)**: Built a robust student result analysis application leveraging the MERN stack for efficient management of student records.
 - **Image to ASCII Art**: Converted images to ASCII art using JavaScript to create a unique text-based representation of images.
 - **Focus App**: Developed a productivity application with a Pomodoro timer, changeable background, to-do list, and music player using React.
+- **Album Art Wallpaper**: Allows users to create custom wallpapers using album art from Spotify.
+Search for album covers, customize the background with solid colors or gradients, and apply shadow effects and download the image.

 ## 📈 GitHub Stats